 Once you’ve done all that, place a test order to be sure that everything appears and functions properly.
 This ensures that your customers can spend their money with your store—and that your revenues grow.

-Most websites contain an assortment of quote-unquote “standard pages.”
-Users have come to expect these pages on most sites, and have become to site navigation and the overall user experience.
-They include:
+Most websites contain an assortment of "standard pages" that users have come to expect, as they are integral to site navigation and the overall user experience.

 Believe it or not, your Shopify site will be indexed by Google and other browsers.
 That’s why good SEO (search engine optimization) matters even if you don’t have a blog or another well-oiled content marketing machine.